daigotanaka/daigotanaka.github.io/marathon-and-parenting.md

-*"At 15, I set my heart on learning; at 30, I firmly took my stand; at 40, I had no delusions; at 50, I knew the mandate of Heaven; at 60, my ear was attuned; at 70, I followed my heart's desire without overstepping the boundaries of right."*[^confucius]
+*"At 15, I set my heart on learning; at 30, I firmly took my stand; at 40, I had no delusions; at 50, I knew the mandate of Heaven; at 60, my ear was attuned; at 70, I followed my heart's desire without overstepping the boundaries of right."* [^confucius]

-I took a winding road in my 20's and 30's.
+I took a winding road in my 20s and 30s.
 But I am catching up to the wise man at the age 40, at least in my humble way.

-I am not quite there yet to find what "the mandate of Heaven" to me.
+I am not quite there yet to find what "the mandate of Heaven" is to me.
 But I have 10 years to find out.
 And this time, I am more patient and cheerful, thanks to marathon and parenting.

 [^confucius]: [WORDS OF WISDOM: WHO WAS CONFUCIUS?
 WHAT DID HE SAY? - The Washington Post](https://www.washingtonpost.com/archive/1995/12/13/words-of-wisdom-who-was-confucius-what-did-he-say/2b6a527b-41be-40a4-a732-5589ac87917b/)